 Managing educational expectations

 The style of learning in Australia may vary from that in your home country, with Australian institutions placing value on independent learning, critical thinking and problem-solving.
 Debate is encouraged and it is not uncommon to question a teacher or voice disagreement.
-Classes are also very informal and students call their teachers by their first names — which can take some getting used to.
+Classes are also very informal and students call their teachers by their first names.
 New subjects and assessment styles may provide another hurdle, particularly if you’ve enrolled in electives outside of your course structure or need assistance with academic writing.

 If you need help, remember that you can seek help from your institution.
 You will find many academic support services on campus — some specifically for international students — ranging from library workshops to academic writing assistance and tutors.